booleanhunter/ReactJS-AdminLTE/reactjs-adminlte/public/widgets/README.md

 date = 'date when commented'
 ```

-Post also uses the [Attachment](./js/components/page-widgets/post/attachment.js) component to render attachments passed from props.attachments.
+Post also uses [Attachment](./js/components/page-widgets/post/attachment.js) component to render attachments passed from props.attachments.
 It takes 4 values from props

 ```javascript
 title = 'string' (title of the attachment)